vippsas/vipps-woocommerce/readme.txt

 This project is hosted on Github at: https://github.com/vippsas/vipps-woocommerce

 == Upgrade Notice ==
-Support 'MailerLite – WooCommerce integration' for Vipps Checkout Add new setting to register/login users for Vipps Checkout or use guest accounts only.
+Fix certain edge-cases where Checkout orders might be cancelled wrongly Support 'MailerLite – WooCommerce integration' for Vipps Checkout Add new setting to register/login users for Vipps Checkout or use guest accounts only.
 Support Free shipping for Porterbuddy in Vipps Checkout